IHUAndroid/IHU_Lesson3_material/README.md

 ```

+That's all for lesson 3 !

+## End of lesson 3

 ## Second Screen (Activity)

 We will now add a second screen - activity which will present the weather data of a specific day that was tapped on the forecast list view.